I'm a Canadian and will be going to Sydney and traveling a bit in Australia in January for up to three weeks.

 It's also best to enjoy the beach in the morning or late afternoon.
 The sun really is very strong at that time of year between 11am and 3pm.
 Even with loads of sunscreen you will still be toast within about half an hour if you are on the beach in the middle of the day.

 The other big recommendation I have for you, to get a taste of local Sydney life, is to get up early on a Sat or Sun to have breakfast and coffee at one of the many cute little cafes dotted throughout the inner west.
 Pick the busy and quirky looking ones and you will be in for a treat,especially if you love clean healthy food. made with love!

-Don't worry too much about drop bears, you'll really only encounter them if you do some serious bush walking where there are tall trees. over 3 years ago
+Don't worry too much about drop bears, you'll really only encounter them if you do some serious bush walking where there are tall trees. almost 4 years ago

 Sydney is amazing in january with much to do...yes it will b hot but its very liveable...